-The low entry cost of cloud-based software—compared to hefty upfront perpetual license fees—has contributed to its widespread adoption.
-According to one study published earlier this year, 93 percent of enterprises currently use cloud-based software or system architecture, and use of hybrid cloud systems increased from 19 percent to 57 percent.
+Cloud software’s low cost of entry—especially compared to hefty upfront perpetual license fees—has contributed to its widespread adoption.
+According to one recent study, 93 percent of enterprises currently use cloud-based software or system architecture, and use of hybrid cloud systems increased from 19 percent to 57 percent in one year.

-However, it should be noted that over time, system costs tend to converge.
-Below is a chart showing total costs of ownership (TCO) for both cloud-based and on-premise software.
+Over time, however, system costs tend to converge.
+Below is a chart showing total costs of ownership (TCO) over 10 years for both cloud-based and on-premise software.

 Security is often the top concern for prospective ERP buyers.
-Small wonder, considering how critical the information stored in an ERP system is—including company financials, corporate trade secrets, employee information, client lists and more.
+Small wonder, considering the critical the information stored in an ERP system—including company financials, corporate trade secrets, employee information, client lists and more.

-Though buyers were once wary of the security of cloud-based software, many today are becoming less skeptical (evidenced by the adoption rates above).
+But while buyers once were wary about the security of cloud-based software, many are becoming less skeptical today (evidenced by the adoption rates above).